 Being a mother or father is tough enough as it is.
 But often times, when a couple welcomes a child into the world, one of those parents stops working to take care of the newborn.
 This cuts family earnings and has many people looking for ways to make additional income.

-Well, the beauty is that we live in the digital age and it's easier than ever to make money from the comfort of your own home!
-So, if you're a stay at home parent, you can watch your kid and make cash while doing it.
+Well, the beauty is that we live in the digital age and it’s easier than ever to make money working from home.
+So, if you’re a stay at home parent, you can watch your kid and make cash while doing it.
 Sounds great, right?
-Below are 30 ways to make income as a person whose first job is “Mom" or “Dad."
+Below are 30 sure fire ways to make money as a person whose first job is “Mom” or “Dad.”

 2. Collect Cashback from Online Shopping – Yeah, you heard me right.
 You can make money while shopping online, seriously.
 Companies like Ebates partner with leading online retailers and reward you with cash back when you shop through their online portal.
 The company boasts up to 40% cashback on all purchases, and it sends the money directly to your PayPal account.
 There are over 2,000 stores listed on the Ebates website, with over 10,000 online coupons for you to choose from.
 Now, this might not supplement your income, but if you’re already purchasing things for your everyday use, you might as well earn 40% back, effectively cutting your expenses in half.
 Top companies listed on the site include Amazon, eBay, Macy’s, Walmart, among others.